 What college prep/AP course work is available in high school?

 All of our high school courses are taught at a college prep level.
 Typically, our regular courses are equivalent to most schools’ college prep or honors programs.
-We currently offer five AP courses (Calculus AB, English Literature, Music Theory, U.S. Government and Politics, and U.S. History) and two Honors courses (Chemistry, Marine Biology) in our mainstream curriculum.
-Additionally, Honors components are offered in ten more courses whereby a student enrolled in a regular course may add additional work to qualify it as an honors course.
+We currently offer eleven AP courses (Art Studio 2D, Art Studio 3D, Calculus AB, Computer Science, English Language and Composition, English Literature, European History, Music Theory, U.S. Government and Politics, Physics, and U.S. History) and additional Honors courses (Biology, British Literature, Chemistry, Contemporary Literature, English 9, 10, and 11, Spanish 1, and 2, World History and Marine Biology) in our mainstream curriculum.
+Additionally, Honors components are offered in more courses (Accounting 1 and 2, Algebra 2, Anatomy, Ecology, Spanish 3 and 4) whereby a student enrolled in a regular course may add additional work to qualify it as an honors course.
 We also offer Virtual High School (VHS) courses to our high school students, and taking a minimum one semester VHS course is a requirement for graduation.
 VHS features every AP course offered by the College Board.

 Are honors courses available to middle school students?